 Original papers only will be considered.
 Manuscripts are sent for review with the understanding that the same work has not been submitted elsewhere and that their full content was approved by all the co-authors.

 Authors should submit their manuscripts and their revised versions online at the following address:

 Authors are invited to suggest the names of at least two potential referees.
 Authors can submit a single .doc, pdf or rtf file with tables and figures embedded at the end of the paper or in the text.

 The author should provide the text in Word or RTF formats, but latex is also accepted.
 Figures may be provided in EPS, TIFF, Word format or PDF.
 Files of scanned line graphics can be accepted preferably at a resolution of 1000 dpi, for scanned halftones (300 dpi) and scanned line/tones (500 dpi).
 Colour illustrations should be scanned in at 300 dpi (500 dpi for combination of both colour/line tones).
 Colour figures are free of charge.

 Publication will follow receipt of a signed copyright agreement form.

 Categories of contribution

-Prospective Note – Theoretical research with a limited range of results, or critical evaluation, emerging new ideas and trends.
-The purpose of a prospective note is toinform readers of development in a subject area.
+Perspective Note – Theoretical research with a limited range of results, or critical evaluation, emerging new ideas and trends.
+The purpose of a perspective note is to inform readers of development in a subject area.
 Limited to 3000 words including abstract and references.

 List all authors and their affiliations.
 The full mailing address of the corresponding author should be supplied along with E-mail address and Telephone (and eventual Fax) number(s).